ivotron/varsys16/main.md

 variability profile seems to be a good performance predictor, i.e. an execution lies within the determined speedup/slowdown range.

-[^paperepo]: For a complete description of benchmarks, as well as detailed hardware and software configuration please refer to the repository of this article at <https://github.com/ivotron/varsys16>.
+[^paperepo]: For a complete description of each benchmark, as well as detailed hardware and software configuration please refer to the repository of this article at <https://github.com/ivotron/varsys16>.
-**Note to reviewers**: the repo is private but access can be granted upon request.

 # Discussion